 Contrary to Dumbledore’s idiotic aphorisms, there are bad people, and, without God, you cannot choose the good.
 But, there is a Name above all names who can solve this problems and banish the darkness.
 And, that name is Jesus Christ.

+In HARRY POTTER AND THE ORDER OF THE PHOENIX, the Minister of Magic, Cornelius Fudge, runs a vicious campaign to discredit Harry Potter for claiming the evil Dark Lord, Voldemort, has returned.
+At Hogwarts School of Witchcraft and Wizardry, Fudge installs a spy, strict disciplinarian Dolores Umbridge.
+Umbridge won’t teach the students to defend themselves against the black magic of Voldemort.
+Led by Harry, the students set up a secret class to learn to defend themselves.
+Complications ensue.
+The story culminates in a magic battle between the forces of good and evil at the Department of Mysteries in the Ministry of Magic.
 The fifth HARRY POTTER movie is only fitfully exciting.
 The special effects are unimpressive, as is the music.
 Also, the plot is lackluster, the characters are mostly shallow stereotypes, and the performances by the major adult actors are uneven.
 As with other HARRY POTTER books and movies, this one subjects children to ugly creatures, fantastic violence and the evils of witchcraft.
 It also instills a spirit of rebellion in children by telling them that breaking the rules is exciting and everyone can overcome their sins without Jesus Christ.